Sodium bicarbonate: Cleaning agent

 Sodium bicarbonate is used in a process to remove paint and corrosion called sodablasting.
 As a blasting medium, sodium bicarbonate is used to remove surface contamination from softer and less resilient substrates such as aluminium, copper, or timber that could be damaged by silica sand abrasive media.

 A manufacturer recommends a paste made from baking soda with minimal water as a gentle scouring powder.
 Such a paste can be useful in removing surface rust because the rust forms a water-soluble compound when in a concentrated alkaline solution.
 Cold water should be used since hot-water solutions can corrode steel.
 Sodium bicarbonate attacks the thin protective oxide layer that forms on aluminium, making it unsuitable for cleaning this metal.

 A solution of baking soda in warm water will remove the tarnish from silver when the silver is in contact with a piece of aluminium foil.

-Baking soda is commonly added to washing machines as a replacement for water softener and to remove odors from clothes.
-When diluted with warm water, it is also almost as effective in removing heavy tea and coffee stains from cups as sodium hydroxide.

 During the Manhattan Project to develop the nuclear bomb in the early 1940s, the chemical toxicity of uranium was an issue.
 Uranium oxides were found to stick very well to cotton cloth and did not wash out with soap or laundry detergent.
 However, the uranium would wash out with a 2% solution of sodium bicarbonate.
-Clothing can become contaminated with toxic dust of depleted uranium (DU), which is very dense, hence it is used for counterweights in a civilian context and in armour-piercing projectiles.
-DU is not removed by normal laundering; washing with about 6 oz of baking soda in 2 gallons (7.5 L) of water will help wash it out.